 Groundwater monitoring is required at the site.
 The monitoring well network acquired by LM at the time of site transition and included in the LTSP consisted of wells E(M), F(M), T(M), Y2(M), X(M), L(SG), OBS-3, S(SG), and I(SG).
-The LTSP requires triennial sampling for molybdenum, selenium, and uranium in the alluvial aquifer background and point of compliance (POC) wells.
+The LTSP requires triennial sampling for molybdenum, selenium, and uranium in the alluvial aquifer background and point-of-compliance (POC) wells.
 The LTSP also requires triennial sampling of the San Andres/Glorieta (SAG) (bedrock) aquifer background and POC wells for selenium and uranium.
-Alluvial aquifer well X(M) and bedrock aquifer well I(SG)-point of exposure (POE) wells along the east property boundary-are to be sampled only if specified ACLs are exceeded at POC wells.
+Alluvial aquifer well X(M) and bedrock aquifer well I(SG)-point-of-exposure (POE) wells along the east property boundary-are to be sampled only if specified ACLs are exceeded at POC wells.
 Currently, all site wells (including POE wells) are sampled semiannually for an expanded list of constituents as described in the following sections.
 The 2020 spring and fall semiannual sampling events were delayed from the typical May and November time frames due to coronavirus-related travel restrictions.
-As a result, the spring semiannual sampling was completed in August 2020 and the fall semiannual sampling is planned for early 2021.
+As a result, the spring semiannual sampling was completed in August 2020.
+The fall semiannual sampling was planned for early 2021 but was further delayed due to coronavirus-related travel restrictions and ultimately canceled.
+The 2021 spring semiannual sampling occurred during the week of May 3, 2021.
+The fall semiannual sampling event occurred the week of November 15, 2021.
 The groundwater monitoring network is described in Figure 1-3 and Table 1-2.
 ACLs are listed in Table 1-3.